communitytlv/communitytlv.github.io/agenda.md

         <h4 style="text-transform: uppercase;">Checking the pulse on DevOps and Observability
 		<span style="color: #8d82c4;">// Dotan Horovits</span></h4>
-		<p>"What are the biggest obstacles to Observability?
+		<p>What are the biggest obstacles to Observability?
 Is Observability just the DevOps' responsibility?
 How many companies actually use tracing?
-Which open source SW is gaining popularity? <br>We went and asked this and much more to nearly 1000 engineers across the globe, to check the pulse on DevOps."</p>
+Which open source SW is gaining popularity? <br>We went and asked this and much more to nearly 1000 engineers across the globe, to check the pulse on DevOps.</p>
 	    </div>